mvysny/mvysny.github.io/_posts/2022-10-12-vaadin-localization.md

 say you have `MyTextField` which extends `TextField` then you need to define `I18nMyTextField` and repeat the i18n machinery there.

-Maybe you could instead introduce a set of mixin interfaces, say `HasI18nText` which would extend `LocaleChangeObserver` and would be implemented by all components, but that solution is very complex; you'll need to implement get/set for `tr` in every component; and also mixin interface won't add constructor parameters.
+You may be tempted to solve the repetition problem by introducing a set of mixin interfaces, say `HasI18nText` which would extend `LocaleChangeObserver` and would be implemented by all components, but that solution is just horrible:

+* It's very complex to understand;
+* You'll need to implement get/set for `tr` in every component
+* Mixin interface won't add constructor parameters
+* You'll still need to define the `I18n*` class hierarchy anyway

 ### Alternative: Traverse Components Yourself

-Alternatively you could remember the i18nkey for component's placeholder/label/texts in component data, then have one locale observer which would traverse all components on locale change and would apply the new placeholders/labels/texts to the components.
+Alternatively you could remember the i18nkey for component's placeholder/label/texts in component data (`ComponentUtil.getData()`), then have one locale observer which would traverse all components on locale change and would apply the new placeholders/labels/texts to the components.
 This certainly removes the need of having a parallel set of `I18n*` classes.